'They said they'll shoot': Nigerian schoolgirls recount kidnap ordeal

-The pupils from Jangebe, a town in Zamfara state, were abducted just after midnight on Friday.
+The pupils from Jangebe, a town in Zamfara state, were seized just after midnight on Friday.
 All had now been freed, Zamfara Governor Bello Matawalle said.

 Umma Abubakar, among those released, described their ordeal.